Flu-iid/blankDB/src/parser/parser.md

 # Parser

-The parser Ideal structure has 3 parts;
+The parser structure has 3 major parts;

-1. Analyzer: which gives [Hanlder](../handler/handler.md) a lead to how to apply rules on syntax like avoid charecters or apply seperators correctly.
+1. Analyzer: takes input from [Hanlder](../handler/handler.md) and checks for basic rules nn syntax like avoid charecter check or apply query seperators correctly.

 2. Tokenizer: translates each part of syntax into correct tokens.